YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTALLDBOPN
 -------------------

-NOTALLDBOPN, Not all required database files were opened.
+NOTALLDBOPN, Not all required database files were opened

 MUPIP Fatal: This indicates that all the databases needed for replication could not be opened; the server will not start.